 The intent was to create a product that was truly a crowd-pleaser.
 And at face value, taking everyone’s thoughts and concerns into consideration seems like a good way to accomplish this.
 But the resulting product was a commercial failure.
 Sales of the Pontiac Aztek reached only a fraction of what was predicted, and the vehicle never reached profitability.

 “By the time it was done, it came out as this horrible, least-common-denominator vehicle where everyone said, ‘How could you put that on the road?'” remarks Don Morris.

 Knowing the potential ramifications of design by committee, avoiding it should be a priority for any product team.
 Here are some ways to steer your product planning clear of it.

-Most product managers don’t walk in the door with a rock-solid reputation that results in immediate empowerment to call the shots without question.
-It takes time and a track record of success and get people comfortable enough to trust you.
+Most product managers don’t walk in the door with a rock-solid reputation, resulting in immediate empowerment to call the shots without question.
+Instead, it takes time, and a track record of success and gets people comfortable enough to trust you.

 As you build your resume of innovating without wild swings and misses, listening to and incorporating feedback in your planning and using data to inform your decisions is important.
 These things will help stakeholders feel more comfortable loosening the reins.
 When they know the end product will achieve the initial goals not by chance but because of thoughtful research and careful consideration of every decision, they’ll be less inclined to worry about the details since they know you’ll handle them.